computerquip/xpad5/README.md

 And the goal for that is to provide an XInput-like API for WINE.

 # Known Driver Implementation Issues:
-  * Synchronization between the workqueue and interrupt handlers is... well... wrong.
+  * ~~Synchronization between the workqueue and interrupt handlers is... well... wrong.~~
-  * Limitation of 4 controllers.
-This will certainly need design changes.
+  * ~~Limitation of 4 controllers.
+This will certainly need design changes.~~
-  * I'm not sure if a single threaded workqueue per controller is appropriate.
+  * I'm not sure if a single threaded workqueue per controller is appropriate or one global one is enough.
   * I do not know how to tell different wireless controllers apart.
 See below.
   * Outgoing requests should not be synchronous... not sure why I did it that way anymore.